Do you mind! I’m eating. How rude. Stop gawping.

 Pack a safety kit, check and dress for the weather

 Scrapes happen when rock pooling.
 Salt water helps.
 A dry bag for your phone and camera is really useful.

-- We plan ahead and prepare food and water in reusable containers.
-Pack extra snacks for the beach.
+- We planned ahead and prepared food and water in reusable containers.
+I recommend packing extra snacks for the beach.
 Kids are always hungry at the beach.